 About 25,700 different people in Food Bank for the Heartland's service area receive emergency food assistance in any given week.

-The Food Bank distributed over 12 million pounds of food to our agency partners and our direct programs during the 2013 fiscal year.
+The Food Bank distributed 15.8 million pounds of food to our agency partners and our direct programs during the 2014 fiscal year.

 Approximately 20 percent of children in Nebraska and western Iowa are at-risk for hunger.

-76 percent of clients have incomes below the federal poverty line.
+64 percent of clients in the Food Bank's service area have incomes below the federal poverty line.

 28 percent of clients in the Food Bank's service area have a post-high school education.

 Data from Feeding America's 2014 Hunger in America Survey